iver56/cross-adaptive-audio/README.md

 * `python neuroevolution.py -i drums.wav synth.wav -g 100 -p 30` (run the genetic algorithm for 100 generations with a population of 30)
 * `make clean` (remove data written during an experiment, but keep data about input files)
 * `make clean-all` (remove all calculated data and ensure that directories are present in the RAM disk)
+* `make serve` (start a server for a web client that can interactively visualize the experiment data)

 ## RAM disk (Ubuntu)